 The Minack Theatre is a stunning theatre built into the cliffs.
 The open-air amphitheater is carved out of a cliff-side at Porthcurno Bay, and the stage is directly backed by open sea.
 You can see the entrance on the pic above.

 The views are amazing – your eye-line extends from the bay to Logan Rock.
-Imagine seeing a show here!
+Imagine seeing a show here – like my friend Steve did.
+He’s written about how to watch a play at the Minack Theatre here.

 4. Land’s End